AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-stream-views-dev.md

 ### SdsStreamViewProperty

-The SdsStreamView properties collection provides detailed instructions for specifying the mapping of event properties.
-Each SdsStreamViewProperty in the properties collection defines the mapping of an event's property.
+The SdsStreamView properties collection provides detailed instructions for specifying the mapping of data point properties.
+Each SdsStreamViewProperty in the properties collection defines the mapping of a data point's property.
 SdsStreamView properties are required only when property mapping is not straightforward.
 If you do not want a particular SdsType property in the source type to be mapped, there is no need to create a property for it.

 The following table shows the required and optional SdsStreamViewProperty fields.